arkobarman/trafficStopProject/README.md

 ## Repository Structure
 > This repository is currently under reconstruction.
 Archived folders can be found in the [replicated folder](replicated).
+> The current work in progress can be found in [in_progress](in_progress).
+These are old iterations of the files present in the main repository.
 > New updated files can be found in the main repository.

 ## Project Objective